Spring fertilization of garden fruits

 After many years of using the above rate, phosphorous and potassium levels in the soil can build to the point that only annual nitrogen applications will be required.
 A soil test every three years will help to monitor the situation.
 If a well-established patch requires nitrogen only, apply and water in 1.3 to 1.5 pounds per 100-foot row of urea (46-0-0), or substitute dried blood meal 13-0-0 or corn gluten meal 10-0-0 using the same rate as 12-12-12 if an organic source is preferred.

 Established strawberries should be fertilized once per year after the final harvest.
 Spring fertilization is not recommended because it can result in soft berries and overly vigorous growth that can increase the incidence of disease.
-Spread 8 ounces (half a cup) 10-10-10 or 12-12-12 evenly over a 20-foot row.
+Spread 8 ounces (one cup) 10-10-10 or 12-12-12 evenly over a 20-foot row.

 The fertilizer requirements for blueberries are different from other fruits, and soil pH must be taken into account.
 Blueberries grow best in soil with a pH between 4.5 and 5.0, and the pH of soil that is 6.0 or above must be adjusted prior to planting (see “Lowering Soil pH” from MSU Extension for more information).